-To make the crust, use stand mixer with paddle beater.
-Beat together butter, flour, sugar and salt until butter is in flakes, coated with flour.
+To make the crust, use a stand mixer with paddle beater.
+Beat together butter, flour, sugar, and salt until butter is in flakes, coated with flour.
 Do not over mix.
 Slowly add very cold milk, one or two tablespoons at a time.
-When dough first begins to form ball, stop beating.
+When dough first begins to form a ball, stop beating.
 Do not add too much liquid.
-Dough should barely hold together.
-Divide dough into two balls, press into a thick disk with hands, wrap in plastic wrap, and refrigerator for 30 minutes or longer.
+The dough should barely hold together.
+Divide dough into two balls, press into a thick disk with hands, wrap in plastic wrap, and refrigerate for 30 minutes or longer.

-While dough is chilling, begin preparing the filling.
-Combine all ingredients except butter in a large sauce pan, and place over medium heat.
+While the dough is chilling, begin preparing the filling.
+Combine all ingredients except butter in a large saucepan, and place over medium heat.
 Cover until gooseberries begin to soften and burst (about 5 minutes.)
 Then uncover, and keep barely simmering on medium-low heat for an additional 10 minutes.
 Remove from heat and allow to cool while rolling out pastry.

-While bottom crust is baking, roll out second pastry disk.
-Using small biscuit cutter or rim of small juice glass, cut out circles from rolled dough.
-Place circles on baking tray and return immediately to refrigerator or freezer to keep chilled.
+While the bottom crust is baking, roll out second pastry disk.
+Using a small biscuit cutter or rim of a small juice glass, cut out circles from the rolled dough.
+Place circles on a baking tray and return immediately to the refrigerator or freezer to keep chilled.
 (Do not re-roll scraps of extra pastry dough, they will become tough.
-Bake on separate baking sheet to snack on with ice cream.)
+Bake on a separate baking sheet to snack on with ice cream.)

-Once bottom crust has baked, and filling has cooled, pour gooseberry filling into bottom crust.
-Slice 4 tablespoons of butter on top of filling, then decorative layer of pastry circles in concentric pattern, leaving a hole in the middle and around the outer edge.
+Once the bottom crust has baked, and filling has cooled, pour gooseberry filling into bottom crust.
+Slice 4 tablespoons of butter on top of the filling, then a decorative layer of pastry circles in concentric pattern, leaving a hole in the middle and around the outer edge.
 Brush top disks with beaten egg/milk mixture.
-Use aluminum foil strips, or pie guard over crust.
+Use aluminum foil strips or a pie guard over the crust.
 Return to oven and bake for 35 to 50 minutes, or until juices are vigorously bubbling.
-(Be sure to place a baking sheet on rack below pie to catch any spilling juices.
+(Be sure to place a baking sheet on the rack below the pie to catch any spilling juices.
 There will be some.)